DTAS Resilience Fund — Proposal

 | Community outreach fund | Membership | Small grants for wider Comrie initiatives | £10,000 |

-| Programme total | £80,000 | ||
+| Programme total | £92,000 | ||

 All specialist work includes skills transfer to the CDT admin team.
 The goal is self-sufficiency — every system and capability remains after the specialists have exited.
+HCF data extraction and asset management software (£6k combined) are listed under the Assets stream but not included here as they are technical/platform costs rather than specialist consultancy.

 Who Has Done This Well?